Doctorate in Psychology Programs (PsyD)

 Intervention: Building Effective Relationships

 This course is designed to provide students with the ability to build therapeutic relationships.
-This course aims to teach trust building and examination skills while exploring ethical issues.
+The class aims to teach trust building and examination skills while exploring ethical issues.

 Intervention: Diagnostic Interviewing